myhvuong/Burkina-Faso-Poverty-Governance/README.md

   * **Using Available Seasonal Data:** I pragmatically handled missing time cost data by using available time costs from either the dry or wet season to determine overall deprivation status, preventing unnecessary data loss.
 This approach recognizes that good access in one season might offset poorer access in another.
 Without this handling, any NA in either season could default to deprivation, potentially overestimating the number of households considered deprived.

   * **Imputing Missing Time Cost as 0:** I imputed missing time costs as 0s for household accessing water in-house, from their yard, or from a neighbor to ensure that these cases were not mistakenly classified as deprived due to missing travel time data and to significantly reduce data loss.
 This step accounted for 90% of the NAs in the dataset.

+### Sequencing Transformations

+I carefully ordered `mutate()` operations to prevent incorrect classifications by prioritizing and placing stronger conditions at the end, ensuring that it overrides the weaker conditions.
+For instance, even if the round-trip time to access water is less than 30 minutes, a household is still considered deprived if their water source is unclean.